mmaceira/multi-model-intent-classifier/docs/installation.md

 # Or on Windows: powershell -c "irm https://astral.sh/uv/install.ps1 | iex"

 # 3. Install dependencies (uv will automatically create a virtual environment)
+# For full pipeline with all features (recommended):
+uv sync --extra all

+# For minimal installation (core only):
 uv sync

+# For just the pipeline (includes matplotlib, seaborn, dataframe_image):
+uv sync --extra pipeline

 # 4. Activate the virtual environment (if needed)
 source .venv/bin/activate  # On Windows: .venv\Scripts\activate